 Greek Salad made with crisp romaine, onions, olives, peppers, tomatoes, cucumbers, feta cheese, oregano and the homemade dressing is the best salad recipe!

-Some of my favorite Greek recipes satisfy all of my comfort food cravings, but tend to be a little bit on the heavy side.
+- Pairs well with other Greek and Mediterranean recipes.
+Some of my favorite Greek inspired recipes satisfy all of my comfort food cravings, but tend to be a little bit on the heavy side.

+- Super fresh, light, and full of flavor.
 This salad is not only light and fresh, but it is tangy and packed full of flavor.
-It reminds me a lot of my Marinated Tomato Cucumber Salad, but this recipe includes a bunch more ingredients.
+It reminds me a lot of my Marinated Tomato Cucumber Salad, but this recipe includes many more ingredients.

-Unlike so many Greek salads that I've gotten at restaurants that are filled with huge chunks of ingredients and saturated in dressing, this salad has all of the ingredients thinly sliced with just the right amount of Greek dressing.
+- Perfect amounts of everything.
+Unlike so many Greek salads that I've gotten at restaurants that are filled with huge chunks of vegetables or cheese and saturated in dressing, this salad has all of the ingredients thinly sliced with just the right amount of tangy vinaigrette dressing.

 This Greek salad dressing is made from a few simple ingredients: